 When you are budgeting groceries for one person and your monthly grocery bill is a couple hundred dollars a single trip to Costco can cost an entire month’s worth of groceries.

 My one last tip before letting you go is what to do with extra food.
 While its hard budgeting groceries for one person I think its even more difficult to cook for one.
 You are bound to have extra food.
 Either eat it the next day or, better yet, freeze it and have it as another meal.

 I hope you enjoyed the post.
-Budgeting groceries for one person isn’t easy but I hope I’ve pointed out a thing or two to make life a little easier.
+Budgeting groceries for one person another area where you’ve always got to be putting in the work but I hope I’ve pointed out a thing or two to make life a little easier.